auth0/docs/articles/client-platforms/jquery/12-api-refresh-tokens.md

 This by default will use the callback url defined in the constructor.
 If you want to use a different one, you can send the new callbackURL in the options param.
 An error will be returned if the end user is not already authenticated.

-Note that you should include the same scopes in the `silentAuthentication` call that you included in your `login` call with auth0.js.
-The renewed Access Token has an expiration time equal to the `Token Expiration (Seconds)` setting for your API.
+You should include the `scope` parameter, including any or all of the scopes that were originally requested.
+If you ask for scopes for which the user did not already provide consent, the returned `access_token` will not include them.
+By including `id_token` in the response_type, you will also get back an `id_token`.
+Also note that the renewed Access Token has an expiration time equal to the `Token Expiration (Seconds)` setting for your API.